 Positive Reinforcement

-Ensure your instructions and cues are clear and concise.
-Avoid overwhelming your child with too much information.
-Break tasks into simpler steps.
+Ensure your instructions and cues are clear and highly concise.
+Avoid overwhelming your child with too many words at once.
+Break complex tasks into simpler and more achievable steps.
+Instead of saying it’s time to get ready for school, ask them to first find their socks.
+Simple directions reduce processing demand and prevent cognitive overload.

 Practice Consistency